MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-deploy-office-365-proplus-with-Configuration-Manager.md

 ## xxxStep 3 - Assess your network

 Assess your network and Office 365 ProPlus requirements, including bandwidth and the ports and protocols that need to be open.
-As part of that asseessment, make sure to review the estimated size of the Office packages and updates.
+As part of that assessment, make sure to review the estimated size of the Office packages and updates.

 - [Download sizes (approximate) for channel updates to Office 365 ProPlus](https://support.office.com/en-us/article/Download-sizes-approximate-for-channel-updates-to-Office-365-ProPlus-190f41e4-064d-486b-9c95-db08f973687c)
 -